opnfv/releng-xci/docs/xci-criterias-cls.rst

 too high makes it nearly impossible for anyone to fulfil that, especially especially at the early phases of the project lifecycle.

+The reevaluation of the content of the loops and promotion criterias can be triggered by the use of the feedback provided by the loops themselves.
+If the loops always end with succesfull results consistently  completions, it may be time to employ tougher pass criteria since the quality is so high than what it was before when the criteria was first set.
+The opposite is possible as well; if things always fail, the criteria may need to be loosen by reducing the test scope.

 Based on the content/scope of the loops, time to run them can vary; from minutes to hours, and sometimes days and time it takes to run them is another factor to be taken into accout while constructing loops and setting the scope for them.